SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Emergent DBs - Cosmos (Azure), DynamoDB (AWS), PlanetScale, a relational DB or Fauna and document-style DB (independents not linked to any big cloud provider) - fill this gap, he said.

 Another challenge with FWAs is infrastructure as code is complex, as Cormack highlighted earlier in the day.
-Databases are often linked to a cloud-based service you must decide on the cloud service provider you are going to use and go all in with AWS/ Google/ Azure.
+DBs are often linked to a cloud-based service you must decide on the cloud service provider you are going to use and go all in with AWS/ Google/ Azure.

 This all is may not be the optimal option for some organisations.
 The BBC has gone down this route and for more inspiration, McDonald pointed to resources [Begin](https://begin.com/) to explore the option of FWA suitability.